 If you have not fixed all the warnings in the model, the Fixed-Point Tool displays a warning dialog box.

-After applying the data types to the model, update diagram to check for data type propagation issues.
+After applying the data types to the model, update the diagram to check for data type propagation issues.